Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - 3070
      - 200
      - A required filter was not included in the request.
 Which filters are required will depend on the report and the service being called.
 For example, if the service requires that the request define the Platform name and no Platform filter is included, an exception would be returned.
 In general, the omission of a required filter would be viewed as an <em>Error</em>; however, if the service is able to process the request using a default value then a <em>Warning</em> can be returned.
 The additional Data element of the exception should name the missing filter.

-Note 1: An Error does not interrupt completion of the transaction (in the sense of a programmatic failure), although it may not return the expected report for the reason that is identified.
-A Fatal exception does not complete the transaction; the problem may be temporary and a retry could be successful.

-Note 2: Optional response: Service may respond with the additional exception of Info level and include additional information in the Message.
-For example, if the client is requesting data for a date range where the begin_date is before what the service offers, the service might include a HelpURL that can provide more information about supported dates.

-Note 3: If multiple exceptions are discovered, each exception should be returned in its own element.

-Note 4: Clarifying details about an exception (e.g., the filter that was missing or deemed invalid should be added to the Data element or, for custom warnings, the Message element of the exception so that the caller knows what to correct).

-Note 5: If the caller gets the baseURL, the version, or method wrong, the expectation is that they will receive an HTTP 404 error since the specified path is not valid.